my1396/Econ-Study/_posts/2024-04-10-CorollaNav.md

 The scale of the map screen can also be changed the following ways:

-- Draggingthescalebarmarkingtothe desired point.
+- Dragging the scale bar marking to the desired point.
-- Pinchoutwardonthescreentozoom in and pinch inward to zoom out.
+- Pinch outward on the screen to zoom in and pinch inward to zoom out.

 Each time is `AUTOZOOM` selected, the automatic map zoom is turned on/off.